nerds-odd-e/attd-v2/README.md

   * when installing the community version, please also install the "Cucumber for Java" plugin
 * Open the repo root folder with Intellij and wait for this gradle project loaded completely
-* Open the feature file at `backend/src/test/resources/init.feature` and run it by clicking the green run test gutter icon on the left bar
+* Open the feature file at `backend/src/test/resources/init.feature` and run it by clicking the green run test gutter icon on the left bar and test should pass
-* A Chrome window should be opened and then closed.
-The test should pass

 # Run the application